k0retux/fuddly/docs/source/tutorial.rst

 Note, to play with the routing you can use the specific data ``4TG1`` and ``4TG2`` implemented for this purpose within the data model ``mydf``.

-.. note:: Refer to :ref:`targets` for details on the available generic
+.. seealso:: Refer to :ref:`targets` for details on the available generic
-          targets, that you can use directly or inherit from.
+             targets that you can use directly or inherit from.

+If you need to implement your own ``Target`` you have at least to inherit from :class:`fuzzfmk.target.Target` and overload the method :meth:`fuzzfmk.target.Target.send_data()` which is called by ``fuddly`` each time data is sent to the target.
+Additionally, implementing :meth:`fuzzfmk.target.Target.send_multiple_data()` enables to send various data simultaneously to the target.
+If we take the previous ``NetworkTarget`` example, all the registered interfaces can be stimulated at once through this method.

+.. seealso:: Other methods of :class:`fuzzfmk.target.Target` are
+             defined to be overloaded.
+Look at their descriptions to learn more about what can be customized.

 .. _logger-def: